Updated July 5, 2023

 - Correctness: It means the required functionality and correct results.
 Customer satisfaction depends on the degree to which customer requirements and expectations have been met.
 It should provide all the functionality desired by the customer.

 - Efficiency: It means the efficient use of resources.
-Software is said to be efficient if it uses all its resources ( memory, storage, processor) inefficient manner.
 The software design and architecture should be such that it gives you a response in the least processing time, using the resources in the best possible way.

-- Reliability: It means bug-free execution i.e. assured performance, fully verified and validated processes, secured and safe to work when breaking down or power crisis.
+- Reliability: It means bug-free execution, i.e., assured performance, fully verified and validated processes, secured and safe to work when breaking down or power crisis.
 It should be reliable in all conditions.
-Reliability is measured in terms of the mean should be in all conditions.
-Reliability is measured in terms of the means time between failures, mean time to repair the equipment, and mean time to recover.

-- Usability: It means that the software must be user friendly.
-The software should have hood documentation and user manual which may include the installation and the process of using the software.
-This makes it easy for the new to learn and operate just says studying the manual.
+- Usability: It means that the software must be user-friendly.
+The software should have hood documentation and a user manual, which may include the installation and the software’s process.
+This makes it easy for the new to learn and operate, says studying the manual.

 - Testability: It should need less effort to test the program so that it performs its intended function.
-As the complexity of the program increase, the efforts to test the software also increase.
+As the complexity of the program increase, the steps to test the software also increase.

-- Portability: It means the software should have the ability to transfer the software from one environment to another.
+- Portability means the software should be able to transfer the software from one environment to another.

-- Reusability: It gives you the concepts of write once and uses many times.
-For example, writing functions or subprocedures to receive variable parameters.
-The calling code passes the value to the parameters and the called procedure processes them as needed.
+- Reusability: It gives you the concept of writing once and uses it many times.
+For example, you are writing functions or sub-procedures to receive variable parameters.
+The calling code passes the value to the parameters, and the called procedure processes them as needed.

-- Interoperability: The software development should be so that it can interact with other products.
+- Interoperability: The software development should be to interact with other products.
 For example, the word processor can interpolate charts from Excel or data from databases.
 It deals with the interface between software products over a communication network.

-- Cost effective: The development of the software within cost and budget depends on efficient design and a high level of project management effort.
+- Cost-effective: The software development within cost and budget depends on efficient design and high project management effort.

-- Maintainability: For all the changes desired by the customer or the user, the developer has to respond fast.
-And this is possible only if the software design and its architecture are so chosen that changes can be carried out tin the shortest time without affecting the overall integrity of the software.
-The change could be to correct the mistake, expand its scope.
+- Maintainability: For all the changes the customer or user desires, the developer has to respond fast.
+The difference could be to correct the mistake and expand its scope.